 Everyone Gets Rich and Nobody Dies

-The treaty passes because money defeated morality, as is tradition.
+The treaty passes because money often defeats morality, as is tradition.

 The $27.2B/year money volcano erupts, showering everyone with papers that represent value: